ornush/WebServer2/README.md

-In This Project we have created RESTFUL API server that wil connect to our ClientChat Web App from the last project that call "WebClient".<br />
+In This Project I have created RESTFUL API server that wil connect to our ClientChat Web App from the last project that call "WebClient".<br />

 The arguments that you'll need to enter for login will be the same as the last project.<br />

 The uniqueness of this project is that we can control on the static Web App with new server that can make the App to be Dynamic as it should.<br />

-In the chat you can interact and send only text masseges but onle via the server API requests.<br />
+In the chat you can interact and send only text masseges but only via the server API requests.<br />

 After you download all the files you can run the App on Your broswer  <br />